coverist/coverist-ai-research/bookcover-crawler/README.md

 ```

 ## Getting started
-First of all, you need to choose the range of released dates.
+First of all, you need to choose the range of released dates of the books you want to download.
 The crawler will collect the books which is published in the given range.
 In this section, we will set the range to `202001 ~ 202012`.
 ```bash
 $ python src/main.py --start-date=202001 --end-date=202012
 ```
-After running the above example, check if `kyobobook-dataset.csv` file and `images` directory are created.
+After running the above example command, check if `kyobobook-dataset.csv` file and `images` directory are created.
 The book-cover images are downloaded and saved to the `images` directory.
-If you want to modify the name of output file and directory, check out `--output-csv` and `--output-image-dir` options.
+If you want to modify the name of the output file and the directory, check out `--output-csv` and `--output-image-dir` options.

 More detailed options are in below.
 You can also see this by using `--help` option.
 ```